Aspen92/movie-rating-p3/README.md

 - Option 3 had an input error when entering a string into the rating input.
 I solved this by making sure the input only accepts a float number between 0.0 - 5.0 and added a print statement saying "Invalid data: Rating must be a float between 0.0 - 5.0." if a string is entered.

+- Option 4 when trying to delete a movie I had a bug when I was trying to compare the movie id with the id that the user enters.
+When reading from the google sheet, gspread returns the movie id as an int and the input from the user is always a string, so the comparison was always returning false.
+I solved the issue by parsing the movie id when reading from gspread to a string so the two values could be compared correctly.

 ### Unsolved Bugs

 - No unsolved bugs remaining.